DaveVoorhis/Wrapd/README.md

 database.createTupleFromQueryAll(getCodeDir(), "MyTable", "SELECT * FROM mytable");
 ```

-Usually, you'll define queries -- which may have example arguments -- like this, which is both test and definition:
+Usually, you'll define queries -- which may have example arguments -- like this, which is both a test of the query and automatic generation of Java code to use it:
 ```java
 public class MyQueryDefinitions extends QueryDefiner {
       ...